"Wish I had money": Lady spoils mom with unexpected trip for 50th, SA emotional

 Woman whisks mom away on vacation

 In a TikTok video, a woman @maggiebokaba96 showed her mom blindfolded at the airport.
-She had taken her mom on his spontaneous trip to Durban, and they had arrived at the airport.
-Watch the video below
+She had taken her mom on a spontaneous trip to Durban, and they had arrived at the airport.
+Watch the video below:

 PAY ATTENTION: Briefly News is now on YouTube!
 Check out our interviews on Briefly TV Life now!